MENTORING

 (d) write reflections about the research experience

-(e) submit the research paper or artistic project at the program conclusion
+(e) submit a research paper or artistic project as the program concludes

 Summer 2024 Projects may commence as early May 15, 2024 and conclude August 31, 2024.